Arnstein Abbey: History

 In 1919 the Congregation of the Sacred Hearts of Jesus and Mary established Arnstein as their first monastery in Germany.
 The Superior and Vice-Provincial of the monastery, Pater Alfons Spix, died in 1942 in the Dachau concentration camp, because he let the Polish forced laborers participate in worship and gave them breakfast.

 In October 2015 the order informed the dioceses that they will leave the abbey at the end of 2018 citing personal and financial resources as the reason.

+In 2019, an Orthodox monastic sisterhood moved into the monastery, under the spiritual guidance of the Greek elder Dionysios.
+The abbess of the monastery is Mother Diodora.